TheRacetrack/racetrack/docs/deployment/k8s-installation.md

 If needed, make another adjustments in **kustomize/aks/** files.
 See [Production Deployment](#production-deployment) section before deploying Racetrack to production.

 You can set a static LoadBalancer IP for all public services exposed by an Ingress Controller.
-To do so, add the following annotations to the `ingress-nginx-controller` service in a `kustomize/aks/ingress-controller.yaml` file:
+To do so, add the appropriate annotations to the `ingress-nginx-controller` service in a `kustomize/aks/ingress-controller.yaml` file.
+In case of AKS, it could look like this:
 ```yaml
 apiVersion: v1
 kind: Service